Theodeus/tuna/README.md

 Latest news
 ====
-<strong>tuna.js</strong> is released!
-We'll be adding more effects and features during the coming weeks, so make sure to follow us at <a href="https://twitter.com/DinahmoeSTHLM">@DinahmoeSTHLM</a> to not miss out.
+New effects added: Chorus, Phaser, and Tremolo. <br /> Be sure to follow us at <a href="https://twitter.com/DinahmoeSTHLM">@DinahmoeSTHLM</a> for future updates.
 Feel free to create your own effects and give us a pull request!

 tuna
 ====